Spanning a number of varying styles, Australia’s period architecture boasts distinctive designs that are full of character and charm.

 Even in today's modern times, the Federation style has remained extremely popular and continues to flourish in Australia's new build homes.

-Visit the article below to step inside a Federation style home.
+Visit our article about the Story of Annette's Home to step inside a Federation style home.

 Edwardian Era 1910-1915